-Description City-wide program assisting owners and tenants with mobility impairments to build accessibility ramps or installing assistive devices (i.e., grab bars, door handles, etc.) on existing homes at no cost to the benefiting residents.
+Estimate the number and type of families that will benefit from the proposed activities at least 25 youth/individuals Location Description Romkey Park 900 19 St S Planned Activities Recreational programming for youth/individuals.
+8 Project Name Accessibility Ramps & Assistive Devices Target Area Goals Supported SN2 Non-Homeless Special Needs Services Needs Addressed Non-Homeless Special Needs Services Funding CDBG: \$4 CDBG: \$4,200 Description City-wide program assisting owners and tenants with mobility impairments to build accessibility ramps or installing assistive devices (i.e., grab bars, door handles, etc.) on existing homes at no cost to the benefiting residents.
 Eligibility is limited to households whose income falls below 80% of area median income.
-Funds are used to provide materials and/or labor; eligibility applications are managed by Freedom Resource Center and ramps are constructed by either by Freedom Resource Center, volunteers of the Remodeler's Council of the Home Builders Association of Fargo-Moorhead, or paid contractors.
+Funds are used to provide materials and/or labor; eligibility applications are managed by Freedom Resource Center and ramps are constructed by either Freedom Resource Center, volunteers of the Remodeler's Council of the Home Builders' Association of Fargo-Moorhead, or paid contractors.
 Applications from interested individuals are accepted by Freedom Resource Center on a first come, first served basis.
 The program is administered by the Freedom Resource Center and the City of Moorhead.
 Includes program administration.

-Target Date 12/31/2021

-Estimate the number and type of families that will benefit from the proposed activities 1-2 low-to-moderate income households having a person with a disability will benefit from this activity.

-Location Description Available city-wide
+Target Date 12/31/2023 Estimate the number and type of families that will benefit from the proposed activities One or two low to moderate income households having a person with a disability will benefit from this activity Location Description Available city wide

+,

-Planned Activities Rehabilitate 1-2 affordable homes specifically through the installation of an accessibility ramp or assistive devices (i.e., grab bars, door handles, etc.) for households with a person who has a disability.
-CDBG resources will be used for materials and/or labor with assistance from the Freedom Resource Center.
+Planned Activities Rehabilitate 1-2 affordable homes specifically through the installations of an accessibility ramp or assistive devices for households with a person who has a disability.
+CDBG resources will be used for materials and/or labor with assistance from Freedom Resource Center.

-6 Project Name Homebuyer Education
+9 Project Name Youth Program

 Target Area

+Goals Supported NH2 Non-Housing Community Development Needs

+Needs Addressed Non-Housing Community Development Needs

+Funding CDBG: \$8,200

+Description The Afro-American Development Association offers a Youth Profession for people 14-24.
+Their goal is to shape a positive future throug discovering their unique talents and abilities by experiencing meaningful activities, education, building career awareness, and accessing valuable work experiences.

+Target Date 12/31/2023

+Estimate the number and type of families that will benefit from the proposed activities 80 youth and young adults ages 14-24 from low to moderate income households, predominantly New American households.

+Location Description 1132 28 Ave S

+Planned Activities Career exploration/awareness, mentoring, sports, supportive services, transportation, housing application assistance, post-secondary admission application assistance, financial aid application assistance

+10 Project Name Homebuyer Education

+Target Area

 Goals Supported AH4 Affordable Housing

 Needs Addressed Affordable Housing

 Funding CDBG: \$5,200

-Description Educational program to inform consumers on what they can afford in a home, how to qualify for a mortgage, and how to be a responsible homeowner.
-This is a metropolitan area wide program offered by Lakes & Prairies Community Action Partnership.
-At least 51% of clients served by the City's resources must be low to moderate income persons.
-The program is approved by Minnesota Housing Finance Agency to qualify for first-time homebuyer assistance programs.

-Target Date 12/31/2021 Estimate the number and type of families that will benefit from the proposed activities 30 households are expected to benefit from homebuyer education Location Description Clay County Family Service Center 715 11 St N Moorhead MN 56560 Planned Activities Create homeownership opportunity for households through use of down payment assistance and/or below market interest rate mortgages for first time homebuyers.
-7 Project Name Afro-American Development Association Youth Program Target Area Goals Supported NH2 Non-Housing Community Development Needs Needs Addressed Non-Housing Community Development Needs Funding CDBG: \$6,200 Description The Afro-American Development Association offers a Youth Program for those age 14-24.
-Their goal is to shape a positive future through discovering their unique talents and abilities by experiencing meaningful activities, education, building career awareness, and accessing valuable work experiences.
-Target Date 12/31/2020 Estimate the number and type of families that will benefit from the proposed activities 80 youth ages 14-24 Location Description 1132 28 Ave S, Moorhead, MN Planned Activities Career exploration/awareness, mentoring, sports, supportive services, transportation, housing, post-secondary admission application assistance, financial aid application assistance.
-8 Project Name Capital Needs - Fieldcrest Townhomes Target Area Goals Supported AH1 Affordable Housing